 Children/youth with life threatening food allergies or special dietary needs must provide a special diet statement (SDS) from their health care provider specifying (1) which foods the child cannot consume, (2) the resulting allergic reaction if ingested, and (3) any allowable food substitutions, if applicable.
 Children/youth may not be eligible for services without appropriate documentation.
-Children/youth who have special diets due to religious reasons must have a representative from their religious institution completes a SDS specifying which foods should be eliminated as well as allowable substitutions.
+Children/youth who have special diets due to religious reasons must have parent signature to validate religious accommodation.
+SDS specifying which foods should be eliminated as well as allowable substitutions.
 For additional information, please contact Parent Central Services.